 The purpose of the initial discovery meeting is to start building a relationship with the suppliers.
 The sales consultant is likely to ask for a brief tour of the business as this shows interest and helps give context to the information gleaned during the meeting.

-During this meeting, it is important to establish a next step in the buying process.
+During this meeting, it is important to establish the next step in the buying process.
 This could be a brief meeting summary document confirming the most important ‘takeaways’ raised at the meeting.